dinhthi12/5-year-challenge/src/exercises/Exercises.md

 Lesson 27: Count the number of "even divisors" of the positive integer n

----(done)---Lesson 28: Given a positive integer n.
+Lesson 28: Given a positive integer n.
 Calculate the sum of divisors smaller than itself

 Lesson 29: Find the largest odd divisor of the positive integer n.
 For example, n = 100 largest odd divisor is 25